Mid East Falcons

 The Mid East Falcons are a professional baseball team based in Dubai, United Arab Emirates.
 They are one of four inaugural franchises of Baseball United, a professional baseball organization with teams based in the Middle East and South Asia.

 Established as the Abu Dhabi Falcons, the team rebranded to its current name in March 2024, after Baseball United held its first "all-star" exhibition series.
 The Falcons debuted in Baseball United's UAE Series, an exhibition tournament held in February 2025; the team lost all three games in the series to the Arabia Wolves.

 Two of the roster spots on the team's inaugural season were selected through a Tokyo Broadcasting System (TBS) reality show called Tryout: Plan D. The two winning players will be officially unveiled as members of the Mid East Falcons before their game against the Karachi Monarchs on November 19, 2025.
 In its inaugural season, the team will also include two active players from the Yokohama DeNA BayStars organization of Nippon Professional Baseball, playing developmental winter ball in Dubai.

+In 2025, the Falcons won the inaugural United Series championship.
+Second baseman Munenori Kawasaki was named the most valuable player of the series.